llaurabp/Happy/README.md

    - [x] and the address so that it can appear on the map
    - [x] instructions for visitation

-   - [x] Users have access to the mobile application, where they can:
+   - [x] Users have access to the mobile application/website, where they can:
    - [x] browse the map to see the registered institutions
    - [x] contact the entity via E-mail or WhatsApp